 KENNEY FORT PROJECT

-Round Rock Preservation (RRP) is working to purchase a privately owned historic marker to mark the original location of Kenney Fort and to educate our community about this important part of Round Rock history.
-Concord at Brushy Creek Neighborhood in Round Rock has given Round Rock Preservation permission to install the proposed marker along Centennial Boulevard within their neighborhood, since the original site of Kenney Fort is also located within that neighborhood.
+Round Rock Preservation (RRP) is working to purchase a privately owned historic sign to mark the original location of Kenney Fort and to educate our community about this important piece of Round Rock history.
+Concord at Brushy Creek Neighborhood in Round Rock has given Round Rock Preservation permission to install the proposed sign along Centennial Boulevard within their neighborhood, since the original site of Kenney Fort is also located within that neighborhood.

-To accomplish this project, RRP must raise $2,507.07 from the community to purchase and install the marker.
-If additional funds are raised, they will be used to built a mobile display model of Kenney Fort which can be taken to local schools and to Pioneer Day to share the history of Kenney Fort.
+The project is expected to cost $2,507.07 to purchase and install a sign/marker that provides details about Kenney Fort.
+If additional funds are raised; those funds will be used to build a mobile display model of Kenney Fort, which can be taken to local schools and to Pioneer Days to share the history of Kenney Fort.